jhpyle/docassemble/_docs/config.md

 not be able to access the [Playground] or its associated features, and users will not be able to use [Playground] interviews.

+## <a name="enable sharing playgrounds"></a>Enable users to use each others' Playgrounds

+By default, administrators and developers have a private [Playground] that only they can access.
+If you want to enable administrators and developers to access each other's playgrounds, you can set `enable sharing playgrounds` to true:

+{% highlight yaml %}
+enable sharing playgrounds: True
+{% endhighlight %}

+The default is false.

+When enabled, the dropdown menu on the Playground page that is used to access Playground "projects" will have an additional menu item [Browse Other Playgrounds] which can be used to enter the Playgrounds of other users who have `admin` or `developer` privileges.

+When `enable sharing playgrounds` is true, all users with `admin` or `developer` privileges will have read and write access to other users' Playgrounds.
+Therefore, this feature should only be used if the developers using the server trust each other.

 ## <a name="allow log viewing"></a>Allowing the viewing of logs

 By default, a user with `admin` or `developer` privileges can view log